-In the 1730s, tree nurseries were created, along with jobs for 19 foresters and four tree inspectors.
-Unfortunately, when France annexed the Belgian regions in 1795, tree felling activities were increased to bolster the French war chest.
-Nevertheless, reforestation continued: reversing the trend towards planting beech trees, 100 hectares of young oaks were planted in Groenendaal, many of which can still be seen today.
+The 1730s saw the creation of tree nurseries, along with jobs for 19 foresters and four tree inspectors.
+Unfortunately, when France annexed the Belgian regions in 1795, tree felling activities increased, to bolster the French war chest.
+Nevertheless, reforestation continued.
+Reversing the trend towards planting beech trees, 100 hectares of young oaks were planted in Groenendaal.
+Many of these can still be seen today.
 Shortly after Belgium gained independence in 1830, the Belgian State bought the forest, and thanks to a Royal Decree, the Forêt de Soignes has enjoyed protected landscape status since 1959.

 The forest is home to 39 species of animal.
 Wild boar have been recently sighted, although they may have been released or escaped from captivity.
 (Don’t worry; wild boar generally avoid people.)
 If you sit by the one of the lakes in Groenendaal such as the Gansepootvijver on a warm summer evening you will see some of the fourteen species of bat which live in the forest.
 Common birds include treecreeper, nuthatch, jay, buzzard, green woodpecker and great spotted woodpecker, while rarer ones include sparrowhawk, black woodpecker and woodcock.

 In clearings and around the lakes and streams there is an abundance of wild flowers.
 Rarities include two types of orchid, hartstongue fern, spiked rampion, wood melick and wood sanicle.
-Over 450 fungi have been identified in the forest, including the rare peppery milkcap.
+Over 450 fungi live in the forest, including the rare peppery milkcap.
 Interesting butterflies include various species of fritillary.
 Less glamorous insects include the blue stag beetle and tanner beetle.

 Where to start from?

 It depends on which areas of the forest are closest to you.
 I have divided the map above into three areas: north-east, north-west, and south.